kubevela/kubevela/docs/en/developers/learn-appfile.md

 In the directory there is a [vela.yaml](https://github.com/oam-dev/kubevela/tree/master/docs/examples/testapp/vela.yaml) which follows Appfile format supported by Vela.
 We are going to use it to build and deploy the app.

-**ATTENTION**: change the image field in vela.yaml to something you can push to:
+> NOTE: please change `oamdev` to your own registry account so you can push.
+Or, you could try the alternative approach in `Local testing without pushing image remotely` section.

 ```yaml
     image: oamdev/testapp:v1 # change this to your image